mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 -- What customer has the highest customer ID number whose name starts with an 'E' and has an address ID lower than 500?
 -- The answer is Eddie Tomlin
 select first_name, last_name from customer where first_name ilike 'e%' and address_id < 500 order by customer_id desc limit 1

+-- JOIN CHALLENGE TASK 1
+-- california sales tax laws have changed and we need to alert our customers to this through email -- what are the emailof the customers who live in california? select district, email from address join customer on address.address_id = customer.address_id where address.district = 'California'